Towards quantum advantage via topological data analysis: Topological data analysis and the quantum algorithm for Betti number estimation

 \subsubsection{Approximate Betti numbers}

 As mentioned in the previous section, the quantum algorithm for Betti number estimation does not strictly speaking estimate the Betti number (i.e., the nullity of the combinatorial Laplacian), but rather the number of small eigenvalues of the combinatorial Laplacian.
 This is because little is known in terms of lower bounds for the smallest nonzero eigenvalue of combinatorial Laplacians, and hence it is unclear to what precision one has to estimate the eigenvalues in the quantum phase estimation.
-In any case, it is conjectured that for high-dimensional simplicial complexes the smallest nonzero eigenvalue is at least inverse polynomial in $n$~\cite{friedman:computing_betti}, which would imply that quantum phase estimation can in time $\bigO{\text{poly}(n)}$ determine whether an eigenvalue is exactly equal to zero.
+In any case, it is conjectured that for high-dimensional simplicial complexes the smallest nonzero eigenvalue is at least inverse polynomial in $n$~\cite{friedman:computing_betti}, which would imply that quantum phase estimation can in time $\bigO{\mathrm{poly}(n)}$ determine whether an eigenvalue is exactly equal to zero.

 Even without knowing a lower bound on the smallest nonzero eigenvalue of the combinatorial Laplacian, we can still perform quantum phase estimation up to some fixed inverse polynomial precision.
-The quantum algorithm for Betti number estimation then outputs an estimate of the number of eigenvalues of the combinatorial Laplacian that are smaller than this precision.
-Throughout this paper we will refer to this as \emph{approximate Betti numbers}, which turn out to still convey information about the underlying graph (see Section~\ref{subsec:comb_lapl_beyond_betti} for more details).
+The quantum algorithm for Betti number estimation then outputs an estimate of the number of eigenvalues of the combinatorial Laplacian that lie below this precision threshold.
+Throughout this paper we will refer to this as \emph{approximate Betti numbers}, which turn out to still convey information about the underlying graph.
+For instance, Cheeger's inequality -- which relates the sparsest cut of a graph to the smallest nonzero eigenvalues of its standard graph Laplacian -- turns out to have a higher-order generalization that utilizes the combinatorial Laplacian~\cite{gundert:cheeger}.
+Moreover, there are several other spectral properties of the combinatorial Laplacian beyond the number of small eigenvalues that also convey topological information about the underlying graph.
+Some of these spectral properties can also be efficiently extracted using quantum algorithms (see Section~\ref{subsec:comb_lapl_beyond_betti} for more details).